vu-maple-lab/surgtool_challenge/README.md

 Note that the path to the EndoVis23 should be the parent directory, ie the directory with 'training_data' and 'readme.txt' files.
 This code creates train and test folders that separate the videos into images and their masks (by running inference on the pretrained Ternaus16 model from EndoVis17).

 The trained ResNet-101 is provided as "category1.pt".
-To run training, execute
+We ran the following script in order to fine tune the ResNet-101 model.

 ```
 python train.py --input_dir /path/to/endovis23 --logs ./logs/ --num_epochs 50 --batch_size 4